CeciliaFabiole/node-exercises/README.md

 - Esercizio_6 : Change the JSON response
     Our HTTP server now sends a JSON response body.
     Change the location in the response to "Mars".
 Run the server and make a request to it with curl using the --verbose flag.
 What is the value of the Content-Length response header?
+- Esercizio_7 : Command-line art
+    Create a new Node.js project and install the figlet package (https://www.npmjs.com/package/figlet).
+Write a script that uses the function from this package to output some text based art (the figlet package README has a 'Quick Start' section).
+Run the script with Node.js.